lakkireddys/My-Learnings---Topics/README.md

 BootStrap:
 BootStrap is a mechanism to execute a small piece of code/program/process to launch the resources which will trigger the actual complex process/program which will do the actual intended job.

+Options to load the CSV file through 'Spark-SQL':